citusdata/citus_docs/use_cases/realtime_analytics.rst

 ..
 NOTE::

-  Citus Cloud uses `streaming replication <https://www.postgresql.org/docs/current/static/warm-standby.html>`_ to achieve high availability and thus maintaining shard replicas would be redundant.
+  `Azure Database for PostgreSQL — Hyperscale (Citus) <https://docs.microsoft.com/azure/postgresql/>`_ uses `streaming replication <https://www.postgresql.org/docs/current/static/warm-standby.html>`_ to achieve high availability and thus maintaining shard replicas would be redundant.
 In any production environment where streaming replication is unavailable, you should set ``citus.shard_replication_factor`` to 2 or higher for fault tolerance.

 With this, the system is ready to accept data and serve queries!
 Keep the following loop running in a ``psql`` console in the background while you continue with the other commands in this article.
 It generates fake data every second or two.